stackstar0/365build/README.md

 ## License

-This project is created for educational purposes as part of an assignment.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---